katrinekolbjornsen/A3_Use_Case/readme.md

 ### Describe the business value (How does it create value for your business / employer)
-The scipt makes value by saving time and making the process of extrating information from the building easy and quick.
+The script makes value by saving time and making the process of extrating information from the building easy and quick.
 It also does not require a large expertise within modelling and computering.

 ### Describe the societal value (How does it make the world better).
 N.B.
 If it doesn't do either of these things (ideally it should do both - don't do it!!)
 Since it is easy to extract the total volume of concrete in the building, this can be used in the future as a measurement of the ratio of concrete used in a structure.
-E.g. If the ratio is set to be no more than 40% due to carbon footprint, the scipt could easily be used to measure if the building is within the limit.
+E.g. If the ratio is set to be no more than 40% due to carbon footprint, the script could easily be used to measure if the building is within the limit.